 Having a baby is a joyous experience, but it can also be exhausting and trigger mental health problems like postpartum depression.
-If you feel persistently sad and tearful after childbirth, talk to Abosede Babalola, DNP, PMHNP-BC, and Stephanie Onyeforo, PMHNP-BC, at Best Option Behavioral Health Services in Orland Park, Illinois, in Chicago’s south suburbs.
-They offer comprehensive care that relieves your low mood and helps you bond with your baby.
+If you feel persistently sad and tearful after childbirth, talk to Abosede Babalola, DNP, PMHNP-BC, at Best Option Behavioral Health Services in Orland Park, Illinois, in Chicago’s south suburbs.
+She offers comprehensive care that relieves your low mood and helps you bond with your baby.
 Call the office to request an in-person or telehealth appointment, or go online today to book a consultation.

 Postpartum depression affects women after childbirth.
 While it’s normal to experience a mix of emotions in the first few days, these baby blues don’t typically last for long.
 If you feel sad, hopeless, and worthless after several weeks, you could have postpartum depression.